 Monique Kundrat, Carolyn Matthiasson and Nelly Willis are all Certified Postpartum Doulas and Breastfeeding Counselors.
 Asa Lader is our one Certified Postpartum Doula also holding an IBCLC (Internationally Board Certified Lactation Consultant).
-Lorraine Lorr has been attending births at the Birth & Women's Health Center since 2006.
-She has also served as a "Strong Start" counselor for 3 years.
+Lorraine Lorr has also served as a "Strong Start" counselor for 3 years.
 Instead of continuing to feel depressed, sleep-deprived, and repeatedly worried, our Heartsounds doulas offer you:

 Asa's (pronounced with the long "O" sound followed by "sah") experiences of being a Registered Nurse in the Neonatal Intensive Care Unit for nearly six years, getting her DONA certification as a Birth Doula and CAPPA certification as a Childbirth Educator, plus her certification as an IBCLC (a specialist in the field of lactation), complement Asa finishing her practicum as a Postpartum Doula thru DONA.
 She is qualified to support and reassure new moms.